handsontable/handsontable/docs/next/guides/cell-features/formatting-cells.md

 To enable the custom borders feature, set the `customBorders` option.
 This can either be set as `true` or initialized as an array with a pre-defined setup.
 For the list of available settings and methods, visit the [API reference](@/api/customBorders.md).

+In the names of the API properties, the words `start` and `end` refer to the starting and ending edges of the [layout direction](@/guides/internationalization/layout-direction.md).

 ::: warning
-The `left` and `right` properties are renamed to `start` and `end` in Handsontable 12.0.0.
-The change allows defining border styles using the same API for both [layout direction](@/guides/internationalization/layout-direction.md) modes.
-The properties `left` and `right` only work in the left-to-right mode and they cannot be mixed with `start` and `end`.
+The `start` and `end` properties used to be called `left` and `right` before Handsontable 12.0.0.
+The old names `left` and `right` work in the LTR [layout direction](@/guides/internationalization/layout-direction.md) but throw an error when the layout direction is set to RTL.
 :::

 ::: example #example3